 A directory of religious resources on the Web, browseable by subject.

 Contains selected journals and books published by the Biblical Archaeology Society.
-Includes each issue of the magazines Biblical archaeology review, Bible review, and Archaeology odyssey, and the content of five books.
+Includes each issue of the magazines Biblical Archaeology Review, Bible Review, and Archaeology Odyssey, as well as the content of four books.

 APA (American Psychological Association) style is most commonly used to cite sources within the social sciences.
 This resource, revised according to the 6th edition, second printing of the APA manual, offers examples for the general format of APA research papers, in-text citations, endnotes/footnotes, and the reference page.
 For more information, please consult the Publication Manual of the American Psychological Association, 6th edition, second printing.